-Other capital related to the Management Options Scheme refers to the Management Options Scheme adopted by virtue of the Supervisory Board dated 30 September 2013, for the period 2013-2017.
-In Q3 2018 the Company and all beneficiaries of the Scheme (the persons to whom option may be granted) concluded arrangements under which Scheme participation agreements of the beneficiaries were terminated.
+Other capital related to the Management Options Scheme at the Parent refers to the Management Options Scheme adopted by virtue of the Supervisory Board of the Parent dated 30 September 2013, for the period 2013-2017.
+In Q3 2018 the Parent and all beneficiaries of the Scheme (the persons to whom option may be granted) concluded arrangements under which Scheme participation agreements of the beneficiaries were terminated.
 Each beneficiary was paid compensation of PLN 1.
 Upon conclusion of the above arrangements the Management Options Scheme was ultimately closed.
-The amount PLN 3,839,000 disclosed in the statement of changes in equity may be transferred to retained profits.
+The amount PLN 3,839,000 disclosed in the Consolidated statement of changes in equity may be transferred to retained profits.